Case 01

 My Role

-Product Owner & Development Team Member during initial 4 weeks, helping set the foundation for the strategic software update.
+Lead UX designer and Development Team Research Member during 4 week sprints, helping set the foundation for the software update.

 Product Development Process

 The team engaged in a sprint-style development process.
-During pre-sprint and sprint 1 I was a Dev Team member responsible for assessment database-relevant research.
-In sprint 2 and 3, as the Product Owner, where I was responsible for researching and iterating quickly to come to a concept-based design decision for the product.
+I served as a Researcher for the Dev Team responsible for assessment database-relevant research, and the Lead UX designer responsible for designing concept-based wireframes for all the screens.

 Understanding the Problem